ibm-cloud-docs/Registry/registry_users.md

 Before you begin, complete the following tasks:

 - Decide what roles each user needs and on which resources in {{site.data.keyword.registrylong_notm}}, see [IAM roles](/docs/Registry?topic=Registry-iam#iam).
-Take into consideration that you can create multiple policies, for example, you can grant write access on a resource but only grant read access on another resource, and grant no access on another resource.
+You can create multiple policies, for example, you can grant write access on a resource but grant read access only on another resource, and grant no access on another resource.
 Policies are additive, which means that a global read policy and a resource-scoped write policy grants both read and write access on that resource.

 - [Invite users to an account](/docs/account?topic=account-iamuserinv#iamuserinv).

-  If you want users to be able to create clusters in {{site.data.keyword.containerlong_notm}}, ensure that you assign the {{site.data.keyword.registrylong_notm}} Administrator role to those users and do not assign a resource group, see [Preparing to create clusters](/docs/containers?topic=containers-clusters#cluster_prepare).
+  If you want users to create clusters in {{site.data.keyword.containerlong_notm}}, ensure that you assign the {{site.data.keyword.registrylong_notm}} Administrator role to those users and do not assign a resource group, see [Preparing to create clusters](/docs/containers?topic=containers-clusters#cluster_prepare).
   {: tip}

 To create policies for {{site.data.keyword.registrylong_notm}}, the service name field must be `container-registry`.